Updated 16 October 2020 11.30am

 Let us know if you are self-isolating or have tested positive for coronavirus so we can support you.
 Read our information and advice on support available if you experience coronavirus symptoms, test positive, or are required to follow government guidance to self-isolate.

 Please see our guidelines to help us work together to stay safe.
 This includes guidance on social distancing, face coverings and information about teaching in the 2020/21 academic year.

 Plans for student education for this academic year

 We’re thinking carefully about the implications of the coronavirus pandemic.
 The safety of our students and staff remain our priority.
 Read about our arrangements for this academic year in an email to current students (sent on 25 September 2020).

 Applicants and offer holders

-The information on this page is for returning students.
 If you’re an applicant or offer holder please visit our coronavirus information FAQs tailored to you.
 This includes if you’re in the final year of your undergraduate degree but you are applying for a Masters with us.
 We also have information for postgraduate researcher applicants and offer holders.